|

 "originally a garden banqueting house".

-Liam Cosgrave calls it
+Liam Cosgrave called it

 "the steward's or gardener's house",